rossant/galry/docs/manual.md

     updated.
 It renders everything on the screen, starting from a black background (the color can be customized).
 This means that everything is rendered again every frame: this is the standard way of rendering things with a graphics card.
-However, the data can be uploaded only once in GPU memory at initialization, so that rendering is fast.
-If needed, data stored in GPU memory can be changed at any time, at the expense of performance.
+However, it is possible to upload data only once in
+    GPU memory at initialization, so that rendering is fast.
+If needed, data stored in GPU memory can also be changed at any time, during the life of the widget.

   * `resizeGL`: this method is called as soon as the widget is resized.
 It automatically triggers a new rendering call.
 The OpenGL viewport size is